olafkfreund/nixos_config/README.md

 ```

 Step 5:
-Copy the contents of the cloned "nixos" folder to /etc/nixos or your nixos dir ( ~/.config/nixos )
+Copy the contents of the cloned "nixos" folder
+to /etc/nixos or your nixos dir this is mine: ~/.config/nixos

 Note: This will exclude the hidden .git folder

 ```shell